h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_Quiz.md

 ## Question 20

 ### Problem Statement
-Design an AdaBoost ensemble for a recommendation system.
+Design an AdaBoost ensemble for a recommendation system with the following requirements:

-**Requirements:**
 - Binary classification: User will like/dislike item
 - 100,000 users, 10,000 items
 - Sparse feature matrix (5% non-zero values)